glennblock/extensions/attachment.md

 It based on this [discussion](https://groups.google.com/forum/#!topic/collectionjson/pzdkNGx-aPE)

 ## Attachment template
 A client may receive a CollectionJson document containing a template which accepts attachments which the client can use to send files.
-Each attachment will be indicated with a _file_ attribute.

 ### Attachment field
 A new _attachment_ field is introduced on the data element.
 For a template, this indicates that this data element is an attachment.